Pro-government rallies held in Iran amid mass protests

 In response, the U.S. Treasury Department said it would allow American tech firms to expand their business in Iran to boost internet access for the Iranian people.
 Iran is under heavy U.S. and international sanctions.

-A state TV anchor said late Thursday that 26 protesters and policemen had been killed since the protests erupted last Saturday after the funeral of the 22-year-old Mahsa Amini, without elaborating.
-He said official statistics would be released later, but authorities have not provided a full accounting of deaths and injuries during past unrest.
+A state TV newswoman said late Friday that 35 protesters and policemen had been killed since the protests erupted last Saturday after the funeral of the 22-year-old Mahsa Amini, without elaborating.
+She said official statistics would be released later, but authorities have not provided a full accounting of deaths and injuries during past unrest.

 A tally by The Associated Press, based on statements from state-run and semiofficial media, shows that at least 11 people have been killed.
 Most recently, the deputy governor of Qazvin, Abolhasan Kabiri, said that a citizen and paramilitary officer had been killed there.